IRB-Ready Phase 1/2 — PTSD Primary · Autoimmune Adjunctive

 The market case

-PTSD represents one of the largest untapped markets in psychiatry.
+A $3.5B PTSD market and a $120B+ autoimmune market — both addressable with one platform.
 No biologic holds a PTSD primary indication.
 No novel mechanism has been approved in 25 years.
-The MDMA path was closed by the FDA in 2024.
-The window for a well-evidenced, cleanly-executed ketamine candidate has not been wider.
+And the same patients carry 2× the autoimmune disease burden.
+The window for a dual-indication ketamine candidate has not been wider.

-Global PTSD therapeutics market projected by 2035 (Grand View Research).
-No approved biologic currently holds a PTSD primary indication.
-The FDA rejection of MDMA-assisted therapy in 2024 reinforces the opening.
+Global PTSD therapeutics projected by 2035.
+No approved biologic holds a PTSD primary indication.
+But PTSD is only the first indication — see Pipeline Expansion below.

 13M U.S. Patients